Astra vs Deadlock matchup in Valorant

 Astra vs Deadlock Matchup Summary

-The Astra vs Deadlock matchup in Valorant is a heavily one-sided matchup.
+The Astra vs Deadlock matchup in Valorant is a dominant matchup where one agent significantly outperforms.
 Based on 3 competitive matches analyzed, Deadlock wins 66.7% of the time compared to Astra's 33.3%, a 33.3 percentage point difference.
 The most significant gap is in headshot accuracy, where Deadlock consistently outperforms.
 In this Controller vs Sentinel matchup, Deadlock has overwhelming superiority in this agent matchup.
 Astra should never take isolated fights against Deadlock and must rely entirely on team coordination, utility, and crossfires to compete effectively.

 Astra vs Deadlock Fragging Analysis